Dr Piotr Wegorowski

 - Lecturer in Applied Linguistics (English Language & Linguistics)

-I completed my PhD at Cardiff University.
+I joined the University of Glasgow in 2019, having completed my PhD at Cardiff University.
 My doctorate was part of the large AHRC project “Translation and Translanguaging: Investigating linguistic and cultural transformations in superdiverse wards in four UK cities (2014-2018)” (TLANG), and my wider research interests include translanguaging and multilingualism.

 Immediately prior to taking up my current post I worked as a Teacher in English Language at Cardiff University.
 I was responsible for teaching on one of the core modules of MA in Forensic Linguistics, a degree of which I am a proud graduate.
 I also have experience of teaching at an undergraduate level, having worked as an associate lecturer at the University of Gloucestershire and the University of West of England.

 My research interests include institutional and professional discourse, and in my doctoral work I investigated the language used by Police Community Support Officers in interactions with members of the public.
 As a linguistic ethnographer, I am interested in how and why use language in different contexts, and my work draws on interactional sociolinguistics.
 More recently, I have also been involved in research in the area of public administration, looking at corporatisation within local authorities, and I am currently thinking of ways in which some of the findings can be of use to discourse analysts.